 Construction of a new drain (December 2017 – May 2018)

-The new drain will be constructed under the north side of the road on Churchill Ave between Townshend Road and Axon Street, please refer to the map for more details.
+A new drain has been constructed under the north side of the road on Churchill Ave between Townshend Road and Axon Street.
 This drain will fill with storm water during major storm events and allows the water to then soak into the soil, rather than conveying water through the traditional drainage system.

-Work on the main drain upgrade is being carried out by Georgiou, an authorised contractor of Water Corporation and is progressing well.
-We anticipate the remaining construction work and reinstatement of areas affected will take around 2 months to complete.
+Work on the main drain upgrade was carried out by Georgiou, an authorised contractor of Water Corporation.

 Water main upgrade (Pipes for Perth)